LoanDB/loanpy/docs/tutorial.rst

 Further Reading
 ---------------

-LoanPy was part of my dissertation-project at the Finno-Ugric department of the University of Vienna.
+LoanPy was part of my dissertation-project at the `Finno-Ugric department of the University of Vienna <https://finno-ugristik.univie.ac.at/>`_.
 A link to the monograph will be made public as soon as available.